spamguardai/.github/profile/README.md

    The user’s input email text is preprocessed and converted into a numerical feature vector.

 2. **Client-side encryption**
-   The input vector and model parameters (weights and intercept) are encrypted using the [piheaan](https://github.com/snucsl/piheaan) library.
+   The input vector and model parameters (weights and intercept) are encrypted using the piheaan library.
    ➤ The **secret key is kept solely on the client side**, and the server has no access to it.

 3. **Encrypted data transmission**
-   The encrypted input vector and model parameters are Base64-encoded and transmitted to the server.
+   The encrypted input text(vector) and model parameters are Base64-encoded and transmitted to the server.

 4. **Server-side encrypted prediction**
-   The server performs logistic regression prediction directly on the encrypted data using FHE.
+   The server performs logistic regression prediction directly on the encrypted data.
-   ➤ The server never accesses any plaintext data during this computation.
+   ➤ The server never accesses any plaintext data during this computation.(NO secret key)

 5. **Encrypted result transmission**
    The encrypted prediction result (a score) is returned to the client in Base64-encoded form.